Diwali, Indian Festival

 on this Padwa day.
 Padwa is the beginning of the New Year.
 As the name suggests, this day is celebrated as the New Year`s Day amongst the Hindus.
 This day is considered as the most auspicious day to start any new venture.
 This Padwa is also symbolic of love and devotion between wife and husband.

 Bhaiya Duj is known as Tikka in Punjab

 , `Bhai-Phonta` in Bengal and `Bhai-Teeka` in Nepal.
 On this day, brothers and sisters meet and express their love and affection for each other.
-Legend goes that Lord Yamraj, the God of Death, visited his sister Yamuna on the `Shukla Paksha Dwitiya` day in the Hindi month of `Kartik`.
-When he reached her house, she welcomed him by performing his aarti, applying `Tilak` on his forehead and by putting a garland around His neck.
-After his arm welcome, he gave a boon that if any brother visits his sister on this day he would be blessed with health and wealth.
-This is why; this day of Bhaubeej/Bhai Duj is also known by the name of `Yam-Dwitiya`.
-Thus, it has become a tradition that on the day of Bhai-Duj, brothers visit their sisters` house and offers those gifts, even sisters make various dishes and also give gifts to their brothers and wish for their long life, health and prosperity.
+Legend goes that Lord Yamraj, the God of Death, visited his sister Yamuna on this day.
+When he reached her house, she welcomed him by performing his aarti, applying `Tilak` on his forehead and by putting a garland around his neck and he gave a boon that if any brother visits his sister on this day he would be blessed with health and wealth.
+Thus, it has become a tradition that on the day of Bhai-Duj, brothers visit their sisters and offers gifts.
+Sisters also give gifts to their brothers and wish for their long life, health and prosperity.
 Another legend states that on this day Lord Krishna, when reached his house, was welcomed by his sister Subadra in a traditional way by performing his `aarti` and applying a holy `Tilak` on his forehead.
 This day gained importance as a celebration of the relationship between a brother and a sister.